Lu-TheCoder/Liquid_Platform_Manager/README.md

 1. destroy the window when no longer needed

 **Platform_Init()**
+Initializes the platform layer and returns true on success:
 ```c
 bool platform_init(platform_state* state, const char* app_name, int width, int height);
 ```
-Initializes the platform layer and returns true on success

 **Platform_Poll_Events()**
+Listens for platform-specific messages/events:
 ```c
 bool platform_poll_events(platform_state* state);
 ```
-Listens for platform-specific messages/events

 **Platform_Shutdown()**
+Destroys the platform instance and free's any memory if any has been allocated:
 ```c
 bool platform_shutdown(platform_state* state);
 ```
-Destroys the platform instance and free's any memory if any has been allocated

 **BASIC EXAMPLE OF HOW TO CREATE A WINDOW**